International Coastal Cleanup Environmental Summit 2018: Engaging the Youth for a Sustainable Future

 This threat demands aggressive action, which only a few organizations and countries are taking at heart.
 The International Coastal Cleanup (ICC), a global movement celebrated every third Saturday of September yearly and being participated by more than 100 countries across the globe including the Philippines, is doing its best to encourage communities towards one common goal: collect and document the trash litters in the coastline.

 Last September 27 and 28, the ICC Philippines held its 4th ICC Environmental Summit, a supplement to the annual International Coastal Cleanup movement in Zambales, at the Subic Bay Exhibition and Convention Center (SBECC.)

 “It has been a long journey going here and we are happy with what the ICCPH Environmental Summit has become.
 This annual conference first started in 2014 since we believe that beach cleanup alone is not enough,” said Zed Avecilla, area coordinator of ICC Zambales and Executive Director of Lighthouse Legacy Foundation.
 “The Lighthouse Marina Resort Legacy Foundation is very much committed to protecting our environment and come up with ways to expand and bring more people to this kind of advocacy,” Avecilla added.

 “Our job in cleaning up our surroundings can only be done or finished when people become disciplined enough to properly dispose of their garbage and to help in the waste management of their communities,” said Senator Cynthia Villar, Chairperson for Senate Committee on Environment and Natural Resources, during her inspirational message to the youth about protecting our environment.

 Partners for change

-Among the highlights of this year’s summit is the launch of the Youth Empowerment Symposium (#YES18), which focuses on empowering the youth by tapping into the best practices of top Filipinos and global organizations to inspire the next generation of leaders.
+Among the highlights of this year’s summit is the launch of the Youth Empowerment Symposium (#YES18) headed by Nik Schwarten, project manager of the Lighthouse Marina Resort Legacy Foundation, which focuses on empowering the youth by tapping into the best practices of top Filipinos and global organizations to inspire the next generation of leaders.
 Key executives and some members of the Philippine Alliance for Recycling and Materials Sustainability (PARMS) including Coca-Cola, Proctor & Gamble, Unilever, and Nestle all jointly participated in the event by sharing the steps they are making to challenge the norms and systems on managing their environmental impacts.